grcengineering/grc_engineering_lab_builder/README.md

 ## 🤝 Contributing

 Have a great lab example to share?
 Found a better prompt structure?
-Contributions welcome!
+Contributions are welcome!

 1. Fork the repository
 2. Create your feature branch
 3. Submit a pull request

 We're especially interested in: